haskell-org/summer-of-haskell/content/ideas/xeus-haskell-libraries.md

 ---
-title: xeus-haskell: Library Expansion and Packaging for MicroHs
+title: xeus-haskell - Library Expansion and Packaging for MicroHs
 ---

 ## Project Context